Vandyboyxiscool/WHSTechNotes/journal.md

 One area I definitely improved in this year was confidence.
 Previously, I let myself be afriad to try new things, or fail.
 I realize that if you are passionate about something no matter what your experience level is, you will excel.
 I experienced this with theatre as I did my first show without and prior experience and landed my frist lead role, and two major supporting roles.
 I found the confidence to audition and now I know I am a natural actor.

 # May 18, 2026
+If I had to describe Kioko to the cops, I would say they are the kind of person who is always moving fast with purpose, and is focused on something.
+They typically wear baggy clothes, and has dyed hair with an undercut.
+Their personality is filled with dry humor and jokes.
+They could probably be found at home or at a gym.
+One thing memorable about them is their unique sense of style that would be described as edgy.